-Intimate partner abuse is a pattern of coercive, controlling behavior that can include physical abuse, emotional or psychological abuse, sexual abuse or financial abuse (using money and financial tools to exert control).
+Intimate partner abuse is a pattern of coercive, controlling behavior that can include physical abuse, emotional or psychological abuse, sexual abuse and/or financial abuse (using money and financial tools to exert control).

-Batterers make it very difficult for victims to escape relationships.
-Sadly, many survivors suffer from abuse for decades.
-It’s important for survivors to know that the abuse is not their fault, and they are not alone.
-Help is available for those who suffer from intimate partner abuse.
+Batterers can make it very difficult for victims to escape relationships.
+This can cause many survivors of intimate partner abuse to suffer from abuse for decades.
+It’s important for survivors to know that the abuse is not their fault, that they are not alone, and that help is available.

 Why do victims return to or stay with abusers?

 A better question is, “Why does the abuser choose to abuse?”

 The deck is stacked against the victim when confronted with leaving or not.
 Batterers are very good at making victims think that the abuse is their fault.
 Victims may stay because they believe that they caused the violence and that they can also cause it to stop.
 Victims may stay because they are made to think they cannot survive on their own, financially or otherwise.
 Often abusers create a financial situation that makes it nearly impossible for the victim to afford to leave.

 There is also a real fear of more abuse or death if they leave.
 In fact, a victim’s risk of getting killed greatly increases when they are in the process of leaving or have just left.